hetmanskyi-cloud/AWS/terraform/modules/interface_endpoints/README.md

 }
 ```

+---

-## Security
+## 10. Security Considerations

-- **Communication restricted to HTTPS (port 443)**
+- Communication is strictly limited to **HTTPS (TCP 443)**.
-- **Ingress:** Limited to the VPC CIDR block
+- **Ingress:** Allowed only from the VPC CIDR block.
-- **Egress:** Allowed to AWS services and PrivateLink endpoints (required)
+- **Egress:** Allowed only to AWS services and PrivateLink endpoints.
-- **Private DNS Enabled:** Allows standard AWS service URLs
+- **Private DNS** is enabled to ensure services are accessed via standard AWS service URLs without exposing traffic to the public internet.
+- Carefully manage `private_subnet_ids` to maintain correct Availability Zone (AZ) coverage and avoid routing issues.
+- Monitor endpoint health and connectivity using **CloudWatch metrics and alarms**.
+- Review IAM policies attached to EC2 instances to ensure they have the necessary permissions for SSM, CloudWatch, and KMS access.

+---

-## Conditional Creation
+## 11. Conditional Resource Creation

+This module supports conditional creation of all resources based on input variables:

+- **VPC Interface Endpoints** are created only if `enable_interface_endpoints = true`.
+- **KMS Endpoint** is created only if `enable_kms_endpoint = true`.
+- **Dedicated Security Group** is created only when `create_endpoint_sg = true`.
-All resources in this module use the `count` parameter with the `enable_interface_endpoints` variable to conditionally create resources.
-When set to `false`, no resources are created, which is the default behavior.
+- All resources use the `count` parameter and are **skipped entirely by default** (`enable_interface_endpoints = false`).

+This allows the module to remain in the project without creating any resources until needed.

+---

-## Best Practices
+## 12. Best Practices
 - Deploy Interface Endpoints across all private subnets for high availability.
 - Consistently tag all resources for easier management.
 - Enable this module only when instances are in private subnets without internet access.

-## Outputs
-Outputs provided:
-- Endpoint IDs for each AWS service.
-- Security Group ID for managing endpoint access.
+---

-## Integration
+## 13. Integration
 Integrate seamlessly with other modules:
 - **VPC Module**: Provides networking infrastructure (VPC and subnets).
 - **ASG Module**: Instances benefit from secure private AWS service access.

+---

+## 14. Future Improvements

+- Integrate automated monitoring of endpoint status and connectivity metrics.
+- Implement support for granular endpoint policies per service.
+- Provide default CloudWatch Alarms for endpoint health and failures.
+- Add optional support for **VPC Flow Logs** specific to endpoint network interfaces.

+---

-## Troubleshooting and Common Issues
+## 15. Troubleshooting and Common Issues

 ### 1. **Interface Endpoints are not created**
 **Cause:**